anthonymiyoro/Data-Manipulation-with-Pandas/README.md

 # pandasTipsAndTricks
-Tips and tricks when working with pandas
+Tips and tricks when using data manipulation in Pandas

 ### SQL Basics
 https://blog.hubspot.com/marketing/sql-tutorial-introduction